digitalocean/container-blueprints/DOKS-CI-CD/README.md

 - Point-in-time snapshots for application code and configurations (via revisions).
 - Routing and network programming.
 Supports multiple networking layers, like: Kourier, Contour, Istio.

+Other important Knative Serving resources worth mentioning are:

+- [Revisions](https://github.com/knative/specs/blob/main/specs/serving/knative-api-specification-1.0.md#revision) - represent a point-in-time snapshot of the code and configuration for each modification made to the workload.
+- [Routes](https://github.com/knative/specs/blob/main/specs/serving/knative-api-specification-1.0.md#route) - maps a network endpoint to one or more revisions.

+You can read more about the available Knative Serving resources on the [official documentation page](https://knative.dev/docs/serving/#serving-resources).

 ### Eventing Component

 The [Knative Eventing](https://knative.dev/docs/eventing) component is used in this blueprint to connect GitHub events with Tekton Pipelines for automatic triggering of the CI flow.
 The Tekton CI pipeline rebuilds the application image whenever a git push event is triggered by the GitHub repository hosting the application source code.